Tips to keep in mind while you navigate the world of texting etiquette!

 On the other hand, do try to respond to texts you receive as soon as possible, even if it is just to say, “Hey, can’t talk now, get back to you later.”
 It eases those anxieties and lets the other person know where things stand.
 While there are those who are comfortable with and even enjoy lengthy conversations via text, it is generally best to keep messages short.
 Save the longer conversations for actual phone or in person talking.
 We are too quick to misconstrue what is communicated through text and shorter messages are less likely to set you up for misinterpretation.

 Be very careful who you are sending your texts to.
 I can’t tell you how many times someone has told me they were moving fast and they clicked on the name above or below the one they were intending and being in that automatic zone we get into with the steps of technology, they shot the text off before even realizing what they were doing.
 Your mother does not need to know what you are saying to your boyfriend and your boss does not need your grocery list.
-8 Tips To Help Console A Grieving Friend
+8 Ways To Console A Grieving Friend (That Will Actually Help)

 If you are texting someone who may not have your number in their phone’s directory, be sure to identify yourself.
 It can be disconcerting to get a text that just says, “Hi!” and have no idea who it came from.
 When you are out with other people or at dinner, leave the phone elsewhere.
 When you are with someone and texting another person, the first person can feel ignored and as if they are not important to you.
 If you are waiting for an emergency call, let them know this ahead of time.
 Otherwise, put the phone away.
 Leaving your phone sitting on the dinner table sends the message that you are waiting for someone more interesting to contact you and that you are not fully present.